Google CSS: How does it work?

-This is a short video explaining CSS, this video is published by Google itself:
+Here is a short video explaining CSS, this video has been published by Google itself:

 Google CSS pros and cons